List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 First appearing as the master of Lancer (Bhima) in the Paper Moon simulated System Holy Grail War only known as 'Cerejeira', she is the Prime AI representing the Keep region.
 She appeared as the most reluctant of all the masters in the Grail War as she harbored immense guilt until meeting Bhima and an AI counterpart of Sakura Matou, where they strengthen her resolve to let go of her burden.
-In the conclusion of the System Grail War, she becomes the only surviving Prime AI in the simulated world and was set up by Sion to be it's Governing AI.
+In the conclusion of the System Grail War, she becomes the only surviving Prime AI in the simulated world and was set up by Sion to be its Governing AI.

 It is later revealed that her Alter Ego AI manifestation originated from Cerejeira Elron, who is Chaldea's record clerk and one of the surviving members, where the Paper Moon picked up her data as she was the closest individual to Chaldea's record.
 She felt responsible for Chaldea's original destruction when she was in charge of Chaldea's gate on the day of the Crypters' attack on Chaldea, as she and her colleagues who let them in, hence where her guilt originated for her Alter Ego personality.
 Following the Paper Moon incident, she meets up with Ritsuka where she makes amends for her mistakes.
+After Chaldea gets reformed by the P.P.P phenomenon, she gets promoted to Control Room section leader alongside Meuniere by the newly reinstated Olga Marie.